Duckmanlam/Duckmanlam/README.md

-# 👋 Hey there, I'm Ash!
+# 👋 Hey there, I'm Duc!
 **Architect of the digital unknown.
 Navigating the shadows of the web, crafting echoes in the void.**

 ![JavaScript](https://img.shields.io/badge/Code-JavaScript-informational?style=flat&logo=javascript&color=F7DF1E)